 Recent indicators suggest that economic activity has continued to expand at a solid pace.
 Since earlier in the year, labor market conditions have generally eased, and the unemployment rate has moved up but remains low.
-Inflation has made progress toward the Committee's 2 percent objective but remains somewhat elevated.
+Inflation has made progress toward the Committee's 2 percent objective but The unemployment rate has stabilized at a low level in recent months, and labor market conditions remain solid.
+Inflation remains somewhat elevated.